Activate Students in Your Service Area to Advocate for Organ Donation

 Our student leaders have two advisors: a member of the OPO's Community Outreach Team and a member of SODA's National Team.

-Train students about organ and tissue donation advocacy through your volunteer training program and provide them OPO-branded supplies as needed
+Train students about organ and tissue donation advocacy through your volunteer training program and provide them with OPO-branded supplies as needed.

 See which service areas have SODA chapters.

-Talk to SODA's Program Manager to learn more.
+Talk to SODA's Program Director to learn more.

 Request a virtual presentation for your adult volunteers about student-led advocacy!